realize-1337/Atomizer-Toolbox/README.md

 ## Using the installer - The easiest way

-DISCLAIMER: I don't have a Microsoft Developer License, which comes with an annul cost.
+DISCLAIMER: I don't have a Microsoft Developer License, which comes with an annual cost.
 The compiled installer and the compiled app can be detected by Microsoft defender as a virus.
 You can find the VirusTotal scan [here](https://www.virustotal.com/gui/file/2a27348e21ef5464707e7358ac525ea5ff7565bf7449eb9ffc5b2500553eb3e4?nocache=1).